impallari/Libre-Franklin/README.md

 Libre Franklin Font
 ======================

-Libre Franklin is a reinterpretation and expansion of the 1912 Morris Fuller Benton’s classic.
+Libre Franklin is an interpretation and expancion based on the 1912 Morris Fuller Benton’s classic.

-Romans are Ready, Italics in Progres...

 #### Libre Franklin covers all 104 Latin Languages: